Zoloft for Anxiety

 The information below is presented as a generalized and educational overview.
-The specific details of treatment protocols mentioned in this article may not reflect the protocols utilized by A Mission for Michael.
+The specific details of treatment protocols mentioned in this article may not reflect the protocols utilized by A Mission for Michael (AMFM).
+If you would like to learn more about AMFM’s individualized programs to aid those struggling with mental health disorders, please reach out.

-With different depression and anxiety medications available as prescription pills, it is important to know how they function.
 Zoloft is one of the most common medications for anxiety and mood disorders.
-Due to the challenging symptoms of anxiety, it is imperative to opt for the right treatment method, including antidepressants like Zoloft.1
+Due to the challenging symptoms of anxiety, it is imperative to opt for the right treatment method, including antidepressants like Zoloft.[1]

 Zoloft is a brand name for the generic name sertraline hydrochloride.
 It is an approved medication for treating social anxiety disorder, a type of anxiety disorder.
 It helps individuals improve from the previous irrational fear of judgment or self-humiliation symptoms.